battleaxedotco/triclops/README.md

 {
 ```

 This works for Figma, but Adobe apps need a Postscript name.
-For many modern fonts these 2 properties may be combined to create the matching Postscript name like this:
+Many modern fonts follow the convention of `FontName-FontStyle` for the Postscript name so AEUX may dynamically locate fonts like this:
 ```
-fontName.family.replaceAll(' ', '') + '-' + fontName.style.replaceAll(' ', '')
+`${fontName.family.replace(/ /g, '')}-${fontName.style.replace(/ /g, '')}`
 ```

 ```